branko623/LEDSerialExpander/README.md

 Python Raspberry Pi Serial Expander Board driver
 ======================

-This is a driver written in python and optimized with cython for the [Pixelblaze Output Expander Board](https://github.com/simap/pixelblaze_output_expander) for use on Raspberry Pi (it could work for other systems, but it has not been tested).
+This is a driver written in python and optimized with cython for the [Pixelblaze Output Expander Board](https://github.com/simap/pixelblaze_output_expander) for use on Raspberry Pi (it could work for other systems with slight modifications, but this has not been tested).

 The raspberry pi hardware is not optimized for tasks such as driving neopixels through its GPIO.
 Drivers exist such as neopixel_write, but cannot drive larger arrays or pass 100fps for smaller ones, and a lot of precious CPU cycles are lost in driving them.
-Also, you can only run one strip, the Expander board allows for up to 64.
+Also, you can only run one strip, the Expander board allows for up to 64 in certain setups.

 This board makes use of the UART TX port on your device.
 Any raspberry pi with a serial interface can be used, as long as the port and baudrate that are passed are correct, and your UART is set up and working (Enable by going to sudo raspi-config -> interface options -> serial -> turn OFF serial terminal/turn ON serial interface -> reboot).
 After doing this, GPIO14 should be activiated for serial use.
 You will know that the expander board is recieving valid serial data if it begins blinking an orange LED.